 The near-infrared light produced by lasers can be absorbed by tissues in the body (both your body and your pet’s body!) to promote healing.
 Near-infrared light has a longer wavelength than visible light that we can see, which allows it to penetrate deeper through skin and hair to be absorbed into tissue more effectively and make an impact at the cellular level.

-When the light is absorbed into the tissue, it excites the cells and can alter or speed up the natural cellular reactions in the body – including the reactions that contribute to healing wounds and joints, muscle regeneration, and pain management.
+When the light is absorbed into the tissue, it excites the cells.
+It can alter or speed up the natural cellular reactions in the body, increasing blood flow and oxygen to cells, giving them more energy to put towards recovery-- contributing to healing wounds and joints, muscle regeneration, and pain management.

-This means laser therapy can help to release endorphins, increase blood flow, relax muscles and reduce inflammation, all of which aids in the process of tissue repair and healing.
+This means laser therapy can help release endorphins, increase blood flow, relax muscles, and reduce inflammation, all of which aid in tissue repair and healing.

 What is laser therapy used for?

-Because it aids in tissue repair, laser therapy can be used in many different situations to help ease pain and speed up healing.
-Here are some of the most common ways that laser therapy can make a positive impact on your pets’ health, healing, and comfort.
+Because it aids tissue repair, laser therapy can be used in many different situations to help ease pain and speed up healing.
+Here are some of the most common ways that laser therapy can positively impact your pets’ health, healing, and comfort.

 Healing injuries and infections

 Laser therapy can be used to help speed up the healing process for tendon and ligament injuries, fractures, traumatic injuries, and infections.
-Your vet may recommend laser therapy to ease irritation in the case of ear infections or hot spots or to help speed the healing of leg and foot injuries that limit your pet’s mobility.
+Your vet may recommend laser therapy to ease irritation in the case of ear infections, hot spots, or skin issues or to help speed the healing of injuries that limit your pet’s mobility.

 Healing post-surgery